What Are Car Door Drain Holes? Their Functions, Location, And How They Are Used

 Why do cars have drain holes?

-Your car’s drain holes are unsung heroes because they secretly direct water and debris away from your car.
+The drain holes on your car quietly guide water and debris away from your vehicle.
 They put a lot of effort into making sure that rainwater is kept away from your cabin and is instead diverted to the ground when it rains or when you receive a carwash.

 Where does the water go in the car door?